loicdescotte/Play2-HTML5Tags/README.md

 # HTML5 validation tags module for Play 2.0

-This tags add client side valdiation attributes (e.g required, max|min lentgh...)
+This tags add client side valdiation attributes (e.g required, max|min lentgh...).
-This attributes are generared from the contraints defined on the model (e.g. "required" contraint on a field) Thay can generate several kinds all inputs :
+This attributes are generared from the contraints defined on the model (e.g. "required" contraint on a field).
+They can generate several kinds all inputs :

  * text
  * number